A Day Trip to Kumbalgarh Fort & Ranakpur Temple

 Xunantunich is one of Belize’s best archaeological sites, and it’s also one of the easiest and cheapest to reach.
 Like many Mayan sites in Belize, the Xunantunich ruins are comprised of just a

-Inhabited from around 200 BC to 900 AD, Altun Ha would reach its zenith around 500-600 AD.
-And though it was likely just a medium-sized city in its day, the Altun Ha ruins are now one
+Inhabited from around 200 BC to 900 AD, Altun Ha would reach its zenith in the 6th century.
+And though it was likely just a medium-sized city in its day, the Altun Ha ruins are now

 Lamanai was one of the longest continually inhabited cities of the Mayan world.
 And its three grand pyramids reveal how important it must’ve been in its prime.
 Located in central Belize, most people